JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-adaptive-layouts.md

 }
 ```

-The `WindowSizeClass` API allows you to adapt your app's layout based on the available display space.
+The `WindowSizeClass` API allows you to change your app's layout based on the available display space.
-For example, you can manage the visibility of a top app bar depending on the window height:
+For example, you can manage visibility of the top app bar depending on the window height:

 ```kotlin
 @Composable